 Before you can use the new CMS you'll need some training.
 This support website covers all the aspects of the CMS you'll need on a day-to-day basis to help you build, edit and update pages, add media and more.

-We'll also offer your department one-to-one or group training to walk you through using the CMS for the first time.
+You will also be given access to a Self-Service Training course to walk you through using the CMS for the first time.
 And remember, we're always here to help so feel free to contact us if you're experiencing any difficulties or have a question.

 We'll use your audit and site structure spreadsheets to create a plan and list of content to be added to the new CMS.
 It's then your responsibility to work closely with the UWP content team to get everything in there, edited and ready to go.
 Use the notes you made in your content audit to remind yourself of the edits you wanted to make.